Securing Federated Learning against Backdoor Threats with Foundation Model Integration: Introduction

 \section{Introduction}

-Federated learning (FL) enables collaborative model training across decentralized institutes or devices, enhancing data privacy and security with applications in healthcare \cite{healthcare,wang2022}, finance \cite{finance}, and IoT \cite{iot}.
-Recently, integrating Foundation Models (FMs), such as GPT series, LLaMA series, and Stable Diffusion, introduces new dynamics to FL.
-Pre-trained on large datasets, FMs excel in tasks from natural language processing to vision data generation and recognition, augmenting FL by improving performance through knowledge distillation \cite{FedMD,abs-2303-10917} or enabling client knowledge sharing with synthetic data generation \cite{FedDF,assefa2020generating}.
+Federated learning (FL) enables models to be collaboratively trained across multiple decentralized institutes or devices.
+This method significantly enhances data privacy and security and has a wide range of applications, including healthcare\cite{healthcare,wang2022}, finance\cite{finance}, and IoT\cite{iot}.
+Recently, the integration of Foundation Models (FMs) like the GPT series \cite{gpt}, LLaMA \cite{llama}, and Stable Diffusion \cite{stable_diffusion} has introduced new dynamics to FL\cite{FMinFL}.
+These models, pre-trained on vast and varied datasets, show remarkable proficiency in various tasks from natural language processing to vision data generation and recognition.
+By leveraging their extensive pre-trained knowledge, FMs can augment FL systems either by enhancing performance through knowledge distillation \cite{FedMD,abs-2303-10917} or by facilitating client knowledge sharing with synthetic data generation \cite{FedDF,assefa2020generating}.

-However, incorporating FMs into FL systems also introduces new complexities and exacerbates existing threats.
-The inherent vulnerabilities of FMs create additional attack vectors through their interaction with FL.
-Recent studies \cite{BD_FMFL,BD_FMHFL} show that FMs' in-context learning (ICL) capabilities enable attackers to exploit novel attacks against FL.
-Specifically, an attacker can operate externally to the FL process without maintaining its presence throughout its duration.
-For instance, in a typical FM-integrated FL framework, a large language model (LLM) generates synthetic data for aggregating client model parameters.
-An attacker can embed a backdoor into the LLM-generated synthetic dataset using malicious prompts during inference.
-This backdoor is subsequently transmitted to \textit{all} FL clients during knowledge sharing, thereby undermining their integrity.
+However, incorporating FMs into FL systems (FM-FL) introduces new complexities and exacerbates existing threats.
+Recent studies \cite{BD_FMFL,BD_FMHFL,BD_FMFL_all,FMFL_reliable} have identified a novel backdoor mechanism in FL arising from the interaction between FL and FM.
+Consider a classic FM-FL scenario where the FM on the server generates synthetic data that mirrors the client data distribution for use in global model aggregation.
+An attacker can exploit FM vulnerabilities to embed a backdoor into the synthetic data.
+This backdoor is then planted into the global model during the aggregation stage using the poisoned synthetic dataset.
+Subsequently, the backdoor is transmitted to \textit{all} FL clients as the poisoned global model is distributed, thereby compromising the integrity of the entire system.